Nova Peris: Post political life

 Although she has left Parliamentary politics, Peris has stayed involved in several high-level political causes, such as the 2023 Voice to Paraliament referendum.
 In speeches and in an opinion piece, she argued the reform would include Indigenous Australians in national life more.
 In 2023, she was one of several high-profile Indigenous Australians calling for reparations.

 She is a strong advocate for education.
 In 2012 she became the founder and Patron of the Nova Peris Girls' Academy at St Johns Catholic College, in Darwin.
 As of November 2020 Peris is an Ambassador for the Australian Indigenous Education Foundation.

 Peris has actively supported the Australian Republic Movement (ARM) since 1999, serving as one of its two Deputy Chairs by 2022, and its co-chair from March 2023.
 However, by May 2024, she had resigned from the role, saying it had become untenable whilst co-chair, footballer and human rights activist Craig Foster, was making "inaccurate and divisive public statements" regarding Israel and Gaza.
 She has been a vocal supporter of Israel, of the Australian Jewish Community, and has been recently noted for her public advocacy against antisemitism.
 Peris also argued that the Australian Aboriginal flag has been "misappropriated" by Palestine supporters in the Gaza war protests, a claim challenged by indigenous senator Lidia Thorpe and indigenous academic Chelsea Watego.
-In a 2024 interview with Sky News Australia, she defended her decision to resign from ARM by saying:"I have a duty I feel as an Aboriginal person who has always stood against all forms of racial discrimination, and I hate the rise of anti-Semitism in this country and I feel for the Jewish people and everyone who has been affected..."Peris told the Times of Israel that she could not "just sit back and see young Jewish kids being attacked the way that they are".
+In a 2024 interview with Sky News Australia, she defended her decision to resign from ARM by saying:"I have a duty I feel as an Aboriginal person who has always stood against all forms of racial discrimination, and I hate the rise of anti-Semitism in this country and I feel for the Jewish people and everyone who has been affected..."
+Peris told The Times of Israel that she could not "just sit back and see young Jewish kids being attacked the way that they are".

 While no longer an athlete, Peris competed in the sixth season of Australian Survivor.
 She was eliminated on Day 10 and finished in 21st place.

 Since 2024, Peris has publicly supported Israel; she spoke at a 7 October commemoration in Sydney and travelled to Israel with Indigenous delegations in 2025.
+She is a patron of the Labor Israel Action Committee.

 In June 2025, Peris was accused of sharing Islamophobic content, after she retweeted a post on X (formerly known as Twitter) which described Muslims as "Satan worshipping cockroaches [that] need to be eradicated".
 That same month she was elected to the board of Hockey Australia.

+In July 2026, it was reported that Peris is no longer a member of the Australian Labor Party, although she remains a patron of Labor Friends of Israel.